kingluddite/web-dev-notes/full-stack/meteor/udemy/meteor-react-amead/03-notes-app/03-notes-app/10-logout-new-routes.md

     - It is an empty object but could be populated on other routes
 * `routes` will!
     - routes is an array
-    - routes[0] is global route we defined (5 children)
+    - routes[0] is global route we defined (_5 children_)
     - routes[1] is our `/signup` route and you'll see `privacy` with **unauth**
         + This is what we need to wire up our feature

-So we will be grabbing the last route in the `routes` array, we'll grab the `privacy` value off of that, store it and we'll be able to determine what type of page we are on
+* So we will be grabbing the last route in the `routes` array
+    - We'll grab the `privacy` value off of that, store it and we'll be able to determine what type of page we are on

 ## Grab the last route
 `const lastRoute = nextState.routes[nextState.routes.length - 1];`